Cambridge Tree Project

 (Crataegus viridis 'Winter King') Deer Resistant

 A superior ornamental with four season appeal: tan and silver exfoliating bark (pictured immediately above); vividly attractive, persistent orange/red berries (shown at top and bottom, above) and white flowers in spring (middle picture, above).
 'Winter King' has thorns which are known to help protect bird populations against predation.
 Grows to 20 ft. high and wide at a rate of 18 inches locally on juvenile trees.
 Hawthorns are longer lived than crabtrees and redbuds, commonly reaching 100 years and older.
-Leaves and fruits are resistant to the unsightly blights that affect so many crabtrees in our climate.
+Additionally, leaves and fruit are resistant to the unsightly blights that affect so many crabtrees in our climate.

 Ironwood